 It's small round leaves are covered in hairs (hispidula means "finely bristled" in latin) and usually have a slight blue tint to them and often turn purple in cooler weather.
 The trumpet shaped pink/purple flowers have long yellow stamens and attract hummingbirds, bees and butterflies.
 Flowers are followed by small red berries eaten by a number of native bird species.

-While not as showy in the garden as our other native honeysuckle vine Orange Honeysuckle (Lonicera Ciliosa) it has some advantages in that its semi-evergreen foliage adds winter interest and it tends to perform better it hot sunny locations without supplemental water.
+While not as showy in the garden as our other native honeysuckle vine Orange Honeysuckle (Lonicera Ciliosa) it has some advantages in that its semi-evergreen foliage that turns purple in cold weather adds winter interest and it tends to perform better it hot sunny locations without supplemental water.

 Size: 6'-8' tall x 4'-6' wide